open-switch/opx-snmp/README.md

-Compile your standard or proprietary MIB using the compiler provided by PySNMP mibdump.py.
+-Compile your standard or proprietary MIB using the compiler provided by PySNMP mibdump.py.
 This generates an xyz-mib.py file, which is a pythonized form of the MIB that the PySNMP engine can understand.

-Place the generated xyz-mib.py file in the location known to PySNMP (in the /usr/lib/python2.7/dist-packages/opx-snmp directory).
+-Place the generated xyz-mib.py file in the location known to PySNMP (in the /usr/lib/python2.7/dist-packages/opx-snmp directory).

-Replace all references to MibTableColumn with CustomMibTableColumn in the generated xyz-mib.py file.
+-Replace all references to MibTableColumn with CustomMibTableColumn in the generated xyz-mib.py file.
 Use the IF-MIB.py file in the same directory as an example.
 This step ensures that when a get or getnext request is received, it is redirected to your custom function, so that you can call the